lydiastef/nextrendering/README.md

 fetchProductData: A function that simulates fetching product details based on the id.
 ProductPage Component: Uses the params.id to get the product data and displays it.
 # nextrendering

+Since Github only deploys static websites, I use Vercel for deployment on this one with various rendering methods.